 Manually Starting Connection Logging

-If you have other criteria or want to log manually, call the startLogging method on the Connection object.
+If you have other criteria or want to start logging manually you can do so, by calling the startLogging method on the Connection object.

 con.startLogging(Level.TRACE);